-Some of the rarest kinds of meteorites (achondrites, lunar meteorites, martian meteorites) do not attract magnets because they contain little or no metal.
+If you have a rock that does not attract a magnet, then almost certainly it is not a meteorite.
+Some of the rarest kinds of meteorites (achondrites, lunar meteorites, martian meteorites) do not attract magnets, however, because they contain little or no metal.
 Most terrestrial (Earth) rocks also do not attract magnets for the same reason.

 If you have a rock that does attract a magnet, then it is also probably not a meteorite because the mineral magnetite is common in earth rocks.
 Cut or break the rock open.
 If it has metal flecks or veins like these ordinary chondrites, then it might be a meteorite, but more likely it is just industrial slag, which often contain metal blebs.

 Do not use a use a neodymium (rare earth) magnet.
 Those things are so strong that they will attract many kinds of terrestrial rocks.
 An ordinary chondrite or iron meteorite will respond to a simple refrigerator (ceramic) magnet.